-Neonatal (newborn) ambulance transportation services (surface only) of critically ill newborn infants from community hospitals to Regional Perinatal Centers (RPCs) are the responsibility of each RPC.
+Neonatal (newborn) ambulance transportation services (surface only) of critically ill newborn infants between community hospitals and Regional Perinatal Centers (RPCs) are the responsibility of each RPC.
 Regionalization of neonatal services into a single system of care was established by the NYSDOH to assure that each infant who requires intensive care receives it as expeditiously as possible in the appropriate facility.
 RPCs have affiliation agreements with community hospitals within their region.

-The RPC will arrange for necessary ambulance services from the community hospital to the RPC, and be reimbursed directly by Medicaid for the costs of that ambulance transportation service.
+The RPC will arrange for necessary ambulance services and be reimbursed directly by Medicaid for the costs of that ambulance transportation service.
 The RPC is responsible for finding a RPC hospital bed and arranging for neonatal ambulance transportation of the critically ill infant to the RPC.
 At the time of discharge the RPC will arrange for the transfer of the infant back to the community hospital.